tanay1307shah/covid-ticketing/helm/README.md

 ### Summary

-This repo helps you to learn how to build and deploy a NodeJS app onto an OpenShift cluster using an OpenShift templates and its equivalent Helm implementation.
+This repo helps you to learn how to build and deploy a Python app onto an OpenShift cluster using an OpenShift templates and its equivalent Helm implementation.

-  *Python App Note:
+#### Python App Note:
   1. Run you app at 0.0.0.0:8080 port
-  2. NPM_MIRROR env variable is set in way to identify its running in openshift and for the swagger UI to work with https scheme.
+  2. NPM_MIRROR env variable is set in way to identify its running in OpenShift and for the swagger UI to work with https scheme.
-  3. The base image used is changed to python:latest
+  3. The base image used is python:latest
-  4. Create the appropriate git repo secret.*
+  4. Create the appropriate git repo secret.

-### Helm charts vs OCP template

-* [Helm](https://helm.sh/) is best way to find, share, and use software built for Kubernetes.
-It allows describing the application structure through convenient helm-charts and managing it with simple commands.
-[OCP-Template](https://docs.openshift.com/container-platform/3.5/dev_guide/templates.html) can describe a set of objects, for example services, build configurations, and deployment configurations.
-These can be processed to create anything you have permission to create within a project
-* Templates are way more static compared to Helm charts.
-Helm provides values.yaml file which can be used to parameterize the entire helm chart.
-These values are easy to override for multiple runs using different values file or using console input.
-* Helm charts can deal with many life cycle methods which templates lack.
-* Helm charts can be built around a solid testing framework for making it viable for large projects.

 ### Prerequisites Helm
 1. User has access to an Openshift Cluster 3.11 or 4.